qtumproject/qtumbook/part2/erc20-token.md

 The [solar](https://github.com/qtumproject/solar.git) Smart Contract deployment tool (included in the container) handles all of this for you.

-To deploy the CappedToken contract, specifying 21 million as the capacity by passing in the constructor parameters as a JSON array:
+To deploy the CappedToken contract, specifying 21 million as the capacity by passing in the constructor parameters as a JSON array (remember to set `QTUM_SENDER`):

 ```
 solar deploy zeppelin-solidity/contracts/token/ERC20/CappedToken.sol \